 To apply for an internship, please send the items below in PDF format to Shabnam Jafari at firstname.lastname@example.org:

-Five-page (maximum), double-spaced writing sample on a topic relevant to current events in the Middle East
+Five-page (maximum), double-spaced writing sample on a topic relevant to current events in the Middle East, abstract not included in five-page count

 Format the email's subject according to the following model: “Last Name - Fall Internship Application”.